We Need to Keep Kids Safe Online: California has the Solution

 Playing the videos will load external content from Vimeo.
 Read our privacy policy for more information.

-What would the Kids Code do?
+How Does the Kids Code Work?

 - TikTok and Instagram have disabled direct messages between children and adults they do not follow.